[Virtual Event] GenAI Streamposium: Learn to Build & Scale Real-Time GenAI Apps | Register Now

 However, batch processing can also be thought of as a special case of stream processing.
 It can be argued that all data processing is stream processing and the reasons we started with batch processing are due to technical limitations.
 Since most if not all data can be reduced to streaming data, all data processing, even batch processing, can be viewed as stream processing.

-Batch processing can also be thought of as a natural stepping stone to stream processing.
 From early days of computing, data has always been stored and processed in batches even when it was generated in a stream.
 This is largely due to technical limitations in data collection, storage and processing.
 Over a period of decades, those technical limitations lessened and the cost of storage, compute and networking came down by orders of magnitude.
-This allowed for the rise of low cost distributed systems such as Hadoop dramatically increasing the size of a batch and shortening the time it takes to process a batch.
-This latency decrease blurred the line between batch processing and stream processing.
+This allowed for the rise of low-cost distributed systems like Apache Hadoop®, which was an early leader in handling large-scale batch processing but often struggled with speed and complexity.

 Since batch processing can be thought of as a special case of stream processing, it’s not quite accurate to compare the two.
 All things being equal, real-time processing is always better than batch processing, since it would not be necessary to divide the data into batches before processing it.
 Traditionally, though, real-time processing has been expensive and required a high level of computing resources that, lacking the low cost of storage and compute taken advantage of by stream processing.
 Therefore, stream processing was only seen as practical for high value applications that require immediate feedback or responses, such as fraud detection, anomaly detection, and real-time analytics.